Days

 Dhaka

 Few cities in Asia can claim two global architectural icons within a single urban landscape.
-Dhaka is home to Louis Kahn’s National Assembly Building—widely regarded as one of the greatest works of modern architecture—and Marina Tabassum’s Bait ur Rouf Mosque, a luminous masterpiece of light, space, and spirituality that won the Aga Khan Award for Architecture in 2016.
+Dhaka is home to Louis Kahn’s National Assembly Building of Bangladesh—widely regarded as one of the greatest works of modern architecture—and Marina Tabassum’s Bait ur Rouf Mosque, a luminous study of light, space, and spirituality that redefines contemporary sacred design.

 📸 Parliament Photography: Extra time around to capture dramatic light, reflections, and bold geometric forms.